 The system of sourcing, purifying and delivering tap water is incredibly complex.

-It is that it is nearly impossible to be certain of what's in any tap water.
+It is nearly impossible to be certain of what's in your tap water.

 Best Water has been helping people drink clean healthy water since 1999.